Varsity Spirit: Classification of cheerleading as a sport

 Varsity Spirit and its affiliates have lobbied against proposals for cheerleading to be sanctioned as a sport, including proposals by California, and Texas's University Interscholastic League (UIL), arguing that this would result in increased oversight and regulation that would be detrimental to its business and self-oversight.
 In 2015, the UIL announced a pilot "Spirit Championship", whose judges would be trained and provided by Varsity Spirit.

 In 2010, Webb was called upon as an expert witness in a Title IX case involving Quinnipiac University brought upon by members of its volleyball team.
-The school had dropped women's volleyball to back a team in acrobatics & tumbling, a team gymnastics sport governed by the National Collegiate Acrobatics and Tumbling Association (NCATA) which is based on technical elements usually seen in cheerleading (including compulsory, acro, pyramid, toss, tumbling, and team rounds).
+The school had dropped women's volleyball to back a team in acrobatics and tumbling, a team gymnastics sport governed by the National Collegiate Acrobatics and Tumbling Association (NCATA) which is based on technical elements usually seen in cheerleading (including compulsory, acro, pyramid, toss, tumbling, and team rounds).
 The plaintiffs believed that acrobatics & tumbling was merely a rebranding of cheerleading as a "sport" to artificially increase the number of participants in women's sports at the school.
 In his testimony, Webb argued that the event "continues to call itself cheer—which they don't cheer and they don't lead—which creates confusion with the classical cheerleader teams.
 And they perform the same type of routine that classical cheerleaders have provided as part of their entertainment component for 25 years."
 He also primarily considered Varsity's competitions to be a promotion for its lines of business.
 A federal judge held that cheerleading "does not qualify as a varsity sport for the purposes of Title IX".

-Shortly afterward, the NCATA partnered with USA Gymnastics to provide additional support and sanctioning for acrobatics & tumbling, while Varsity-backed USA Cheer began to promote its own similar discipline known as stunt (stylized STUNT), a similar sport that uses a head-to-head format with simultaneous performances in quarters (as opposed to acrobatics & tumbling, whose format is closer to the format of collegiate artistic gymnastics).
-In 2020, acrobatics & tumbling was admitted into the NCAA's Emerging Sports for Women program, and Stunt would follow suit in 2023.
+Shortly afterward, the NCATA partnered with USA Gymnastics to provide additional support and sanctioning for acrobatics and tumbling, while Varsity-backed USA Cheer began to promote its own similar discipline known as Stunt (stylized STUNT), which uses a head-to-head format with simultaneous performances in quarters (as opposed to acrobatics and tumbling, which uses a format based on artistic gymnastics).
+In 2020, acrobatics and tumbling was admitted into the NCAA's Emerging Sports for Women program, and Stunt would follow suit in 2023.
 In 2025, both sports were recommended by the NCAA Committee on Women's Athletics for championship status, with Division I being the first to do so.